jasoncobra3/Player_ReID/README.md

 - Combines YOLOv11 + Deep SORT for robust tracking.
 - Industry-grade reliability: Efficient, accurate, and well-filtered.
 - Easily extendable to other sports analytics and surveillance use cases.
-- Clean, professional structure and reproducible steps
+- Clean, professional structure and reproducible steps.

 ---
 ## Model Weights